Dr Myles Jones BSc, MSc, PhD, SFHEA

 Teaching and administrative duties

-I am Director of Undergraduate Studies for Psychology and thus chair The Psychology Department Teaching Committee.
-I am also a member of The Psychology Department Ethics Committeee and The Undergraduate Staff-Student Committee.
-I am module organiser for Neuroscience (PSY 219) and teach on Introduction to Psychology (PSY101), Neuroscience and Evolutionary Psychology (PSY 108) and The Fundamentals of Neuroscience (PSY6306).
+I was Director of Teaching for Psychology (2015-2019) and head of the final year of the Psychology BSc (2010-2015).
+As Director of Teaching, I successfully oversaw the implementation of a programme level approach (PLA) and the British Psychology Society (BPS) accreditation of the undergraduate programme.
+I am currently module organiser for Fundamentals of Cognition (PSY 6305) and teach on Neuroscience and Clinical Psychology I & II (PSY 1003 & PSY 2003) and The Fundamentals of Neuroscience (PSY 6306).
 I am also involved in the scholarship of teaching and am a Senior Fellow of the Higher Education Academy (SFHEA) and a University of Sheffield, Senate Award Fellow of Excellence in Learning and Teaching.
 I am also an assessor of University of Sheffield HEA fellowships and a mentor ('buddy') for the scheme.
+In terms of pedagogic research, I have studied the efficacy of Inquiry based learning to improve information literacy in students (McKinney, Jones, & Turkington, 2011) and am currently exploring students’ experience of teaching spaces (Cox et al., 2020).

 Post-Doctoral Research Associates